stormmann/bUnit/README.md

 ## Sponsors

-A hugh thank you to the [sponsors of my work with bUnit](https://github.com/sponsors/egil).
+A huge thank you to the [sponsors of my work with bUnit](https://github.com/sponsors/egil).
 The higher tier sponsors are:

 - [Hassan Rezk Habib (@hassanhabib)](https://github.com/hassanhabib)